Chad Votes In Triple Elections After Three Years Of Army Rule - UrduPoint

 Chad Votes In Triple Elections After Three Years Of Army Rule

-N'Djamena, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2024) Chad goes to the polls Sunday for legislative, provincial and local elections that are presented by the government as the last stage of a political transition after three years of military rule, but are being boycotted by the opposition.
+N'Djamena, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2024) Chad began voting on Sunday in a general election that is presented by the government as a key step towards ending military rule but has been boycotted by the opposition.

+Turnout was low in the capital N'Djamena when polling stations opened for voters to choose a new parliament, provincial assemblies and local councils in one of the world's poorest countries.

+Election officials in the upmarket district where the president's family and ruling dignitaries live put voter apathy down to the "cold weather".

+Opposition parties have urged Chad's eight million voters to shun elections whose results they said had been decided in advance.

-The boycott leaves the field open to candidates aligned with Marshal Mahamat Idriss Itno, who was brought to power by the military in 2021 and then legitimised in a presidential election last May that opposition candidates denounced as fraudulent.
+The boycott leaves the field open for candidates aligned with President Mahamat Idriss Deby Itno, who was brought to power by the military in 2021 and then legitimised in a presidential election in May that opposition candidates denounced as fraudulent.

-"It is better to stay at home," said opposition figure Succes Masra in a long Facebook live on Saturday, denouncing a "system built on lies and electoral theft."
+"I urge all my compatriots on the electoral roll to come out and vote en masse," Deby posted on Facebook, alongside photos of himself casting his ballot on what he called a "historic day".

 Recent Stories